gsoules/MkDocs/digital-archive/docs/general/glossary.md

 Term
 :   A word or short phrase in a *vocabulary* or *facet*.

+Visualization
+:   A graphical depiction of an item's relationships with other items.
+See [View Related Items](/user/viewing-relationships).

 Vocabulary
 :   Terms that classify and index *collection* items.